nallagondu/production_ed/README.md

 ### Major links

-- The course itself on Udemy
-- The extra course resources on my website
-- My [companion courses](https://edwarddonner.com/2025/05/28/connecting-my-courses-become-an-llm-expert-and-leader/) on LLM Engineering, Agentic AI, and LLMs for Leaders
+- The [course itself on Udemy](https://edwarddonner.com/2025/05/28/connecting-my-courses-become-an-llm-expert-and-leader/)  - this has links to this course, and my companion courses on on LLM Engineering, Agentic AI, and LLMs for Leaders
+- The [extra course resources](https://edwarddonner.com/2025/09/15/ai-in-production-gen-ai-and-agentic-ai-on-aws-at-scale/) on my website

 ### Before you begin